-The REDD+ Taskforce Secretariat ("Secretariat") prepared an invitation to be part of the committee, titled "Looking for 5 Volunteers to be Members of Interim Committee to Select the REDD+ Consultation Group."
+The REDD+ Taskforce Secretariat ("Secretariat") prepared an invitation to be part of the committee, titled "Looking for 5 Volunteers To be Members of Interim Committee to Select the REDD+ Consultation Group."
 This invitation asked interested individuals to submit their CV, a profile of their organization, and a peer endorsement.
-The suggested criteria for potential members included at least three years of experience in relevant sectors, active representation of their group, and experience working with government (Annex 9.1).
+The suggested criteria for potential members included at least three years of experience in relevant sectors, active representation of their group, and experience working with the government (Annex 9.1).
 The invitation was announced and advertised widely through newspapers, websites, email mailing lists/networks, and word-of-mouth.

 Only three submissions were received after the initial announcement.
-While all three were endorsed as committee members in December 2012, the Secretariat and the new continued members to disseminate information by re-advertising the announcement and reaching out to others using their networks and holding informational meetings.
-As a result of these efforts, 31 submissions were received, of which 19 submissions were considered qualified by the VFC.
+While all three of them were endorsed as committee members in December, the Secretariat and the new members continued to disseminate the information re-advertising by the announcement and reaching out to others using their networks and holding informational meetings.
+As a result of these

-Box 1: Timeline of events - Voluntary Facilitation Committee Nov-12 First announcement asking for volunteers Dec-12 Three volunteers joined the Committee Second announcement asking for volunteers Feb-13 Voluntary Facilitation Committee "VFC" was formed with 19 volunteers Mar-13 VFC developed its own Terms of Reference
+Nov-12 First announcement asking for volunteers

+Dec-12 Three volunteers joined the Committee Second announcement asking for volunteers

+Volunteers

+Feb-13 Voluntary Facilitation Committee "VFC" was formed with 19 volunteers efforts, 31 submissions were received, among which 19 submissions were considered qualified.7

+Mar-13 VFC developed its own Terms of Reference